-Based on the analysis of ceramics and chemical research of organic remains, Eilat Mazar dated the building to the 10th century BC.
-And this is exactly the period of the reign of David.
+Today, it is generally accepted that this building served as either a fortress, a palace, or a complex of large administrative buildings.
+Based on the analysis of ceramics and chemical research of organic remains, Dr. Mazar dated the building to the 10th century BC which is exactly the period of the reign of David.

-The position of Eilat Mazar is disputed by historians and archaeologists of Tel Aviv's University, headed by David Usyshkin, and in particular by Professor Israel Finkelstein.
-In their opinion, there is no evidence of the existence of the kingdom of Israel during the times of David and Solomon, on the scale described in the Bible.
-However, the sensational finds at Khirbet Caiaphas partly confirm the biblical account.
+However, Dr. Mazar's report is disputed by historian and archaeology experts of the Tel Aviv University, David Ussishkin, and Professor Israel Finkelstein.
+In their opinion, there is no evidence of the existence of the kingdom of Israel during the times of David and Solomon, on the scale described in the Bible although the sensational finds at Khirbet Caiaphas partly confirm the biblical account.

-Interestingly, the fortress and Mount Zion, identified with the stone structure, are located below the adjacent Mount of Olives, the Temple Mount and the Western Hill.
-One gets the visual impression that the frortress is located in the lowland.
-This also occurred because of the the accumulated over the centuries rubbish and ruins, which were compressed and turned into hills around the excavation site of the City of David.
+The fortress and Mount Zion associated with the stone structure are located below the adjacent Mount of Olives, the Temple Mount and the Western Hill.
+Visually, the fortress is located in the lowland due to the accumulated rubbish and ruins over centuries, which created hills around the excavation site of the City of David.

 Also worth noting is an interesting verse from 2 Kings 5:17: